renancloudwalk/kiss-of-the-dragon/README.md

 # Kiss Of The Dragon: Advanced Distributed Systems Challenge

-**Kiss Of The Dragon** is an extension of the renowned [Maelstrom](https://github.com/jepsen-io/maelstrom/) challenge, pushing you to explore deeper realms of distributed systems.
-This challenge expects not only the utilization of Maelstrom's innovative testing capabilities but also necessitates the design and implementation of your own distributed nodes.
+**Kiss Of The Dragon** is an extension of the [Maelstrom](https://github.com/jepsen-io/maelstrom/) challenge.
+This challenge expects not only the utilization of Maelstrom's testing capabilities but also necessitates the design and implementation of your own distributed nodes.

 ## Introduction